ahuacate/pve-medialab/README.md

 ```

 ### 3.4 Grant Jellyfin LXC Container access to the Proxmox host video device
+> These instructions are Proxmox nodes typhoon-01 and typhoon-02 only. **NOT FOR TYPHOON-03** or any Synology Virtual Machine installed node.

 We will use the command lxc.cgroup.devices.allow to declare the GPU device to our Jellyfin LXC container so it can use the hosts GPU.

 Here are will use `lxc.cgroup.devices.allow: c 226:128 rwm` means allowing Jellyfin LXC Centos container to rwm (read/write/mount) the GPU device (Proxmox host) which has the major number of 226 and minor number of 128.